 Bonus: the most successful content marketing metric tool

 The most important tool for measuring the success of your content marketing strategy is the people that are driving the content.
-While metrics, data and analysis are important, the one thing to remember is that the people on the front lines promoting and creating content are the ones that know the most about its performance and successes.
+While metrics, data, and analysis are important, the one thing to remember is that the people on the front lines promoting and creating content are the ones that know the most about its performance and successes.

 If you don’t have the personnel in-house to drive a content marketing effort, consider working with a local agency to help manage some of the creation and metrics.
 Whether or not you’re a B2C or B2B business, content can help drive your sales numbers up and get your business growing.

-Here at Creative Click Media, we specialize in improving small business with better content marketing.
+Here at Creative Click Media, we specialize in improving small businesses with better content marketing.
 If you’re interested in talking about how an SEO and content strategy can help grow your business, contact us.